MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/nodejs-tutorial.md

 ## Prerequisites

 - An [Azure subscription](https://azure.microsoft.com/free/?azure-portal=true).
-You can get started with Azure for free.
+You need your own Azure subscription to complete this tutorial.
 - A GitHub account where you can create a repository.
 [Create one for free](https://github.com).
 - An [Azure DevOps organization](/azure/devops/pipelines/get-started/pipelines-sign-up) with access to [parallel jobs](/azure/devops/pipelines/licensing/concurrent-jobs).
 If your organization doesn't have access to parallel jobs, you can request parallel jobs for free for public or private projects using [this form](https://aka.ms/azpipelines-parallelism-request).
 Your request takes 2-3 business days.
 - Familiarity with [Azure App Service](/azure/app-service/) and [Azure DevOps](/azure/devops/).